delaere/Note-Station-to-markdown/README.md

 2) Tags in Paperless-ngx corresponding to the Note Station tags;
 3) Notes associated to documents, containing a Markdown version of the note containing the attachment.

+The main input is the nsx export file produced by Note Station.
+Because this export may lack some of the attachments, the code adds the possibility to extract the missing content from a manual archive of the Synology directory that contains the raw Note Station data.
+That optional tar.gz backup should be made by connecting as root (by ssh) to the synology server.

 # Usage
 1) Export your Synology Note Station notebooks by: Setting -> Import and Export -> Export.
 You will get .nsx file.
 2) Adjust the .nsx file permission if required.